 Burundi procured sufficient LLINs to achieve universal coverage of the targeted at risk population.
-The country secured sufficient resources to procure the RDTs and ACTs required in 2021, and has good stocks of these commodities.
+The country secured sufficient resources to procure the RDTs and ACTs required in 2021.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has developed an insecticide resistance monitoring and management plan.

 In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Burundi has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard.
-This scorecard tool has recently been updated and is being decentralized but has not yet been shared on the ALMA Scorecard Knowledge Hub.
+This scorecard tool has recently been updated and is being decentralized but has not yet been shared on the ALMA Scorecard Hub.
+The country RMNCAH scorecard has been shared through the Scorecard Hub.